surgieboi/zyla/README.md

 ![Zyla](zyla.jpg)

-#Zyla
+# Zyla

-The fastest full-stack headless commerce platform in the world
+The fastest full-stack headless commerce platform in the world.

-#Overview
+# Overview

 Zyla is the fastest end-to-end headless commerce stack that blends cutting-edge content management and commerce tools that can accept payments and ship worldwide on deployment.

-#Requirements
+# Requirements

 * [Dola](https://dola.me) merchant account
 * [Vercel](https://vercel.com)

-#Getting Started
+# Getting Started

 1. Go to [zyla.rocks](https://zyla.rocks) and click `Deploy Now`
 2. Select your [Starter Kit](#starter-kits)